 Science and technology are key to improving the sustainability and yield of each acre of farmland.
-Farmers use satellite imagery to target problem areas in fields where The LCA is widely considered to be the best yardstick of true carbon intensity in fuels and chemicals produced to replace fossil fuels, because this metric takes into account the full range of carbon emissions and sequestration from all steps of the process.
+Farmers use satellite imagery to target problem areas in fields where insects, drainage problems, The LCA is widely considered to be the best yardstick of true carbon intensity in fuels and chemicals produced to replace fossil fuels, because this metric takes into account the full range of carbon emissions and sequestration from all steps of the process.

-insects, drainage problems, and other factors have a negative impact.
+and other factors have a negative impact.
 They program their tractors and harvesters with GPS-controlled precision.
 Farmers have a deep understanding of the fields they work, and they know the soil is their key resource to make each year a success.
-That soil is made up of a combination of mineral and organic matter, and farmers don't just take away from the fields, they must replenish the soil to keep producing year after year.
+That soil is made up of a combination of mineral and organic matter, and farmers don't just take away from the fields when they harvest, they know they must replenish the soil to keep a field producing year after year.

 How do they do that?
-Well for one thing, they use what's known as strip-tilling or zone-tilling, which only tills a four-inchwide strip of soil, planting the seeds in rows and fertilizing directly in the strip where it can do the most good.
+Well for one thing, they use what's known as strip-tilling or zone-tilling, where they set their machinery to only till a four-inch-wide strip of soil, planting the seeds in rows and fertilizing directly in the strip where it can do the most good.
 This process keeps the soil in place.
-Even better, the farmers till these strips between the rows of last year's corn, leaving the root structure of the previous year's crop to decay and become that organic matter in the soil.
-The nutrients still contained in the root and stalk of the corn left in the field after harvest get into that soil and stay there, building that healthy soil that will help next year's plants grow better, and need less fertilizer to do it.
+Even better, the farmers till these strips between the rows of last year's corn, leaving the root structure of the previous year's crop in the field to decay and become organic matter in the soil.
+The nutrients still contained in the root and stalk of the corn left in the field after harvest get into that soil and stay there, building that healthy soil to help next year's plants grow better, and need less fertilizer to do it.
 It happens every year.

 This is just one aspect of sustainable agriculture, but in truth it's part of the big picture, a more holistic approach that all works together.
-Cover crops help slow the flow of greenhouse gases from fallow fields, a natural process.
+Farmers plant cover crops, which help slow the flow of greenhouse gases from fallow fields, a natural process.
 Farmers who pursue biodiversity have better luck with soil health and sequestering more carbon.
 There are soil amendments that stimulate root growth and are shown to grow the carbon content in the soil around the roots.